What's Really in Dog Food?

 Of the four group categories (protein, carbohydrates, fat, fiber), the reality is that most grocery store brands are based on simple (not complex) carbohydrates derived from grain (often rancid: see, discussion below), sucrose and corn syrup (sugar), discarded fats and bulking agents (for cost control), or indigestible fibers (cellulose) such as sawdust, peanut hulls, hair, newspapers and cotton; all colored with (untested) dyes and masked by texturing agents such as propylene glycol (C3H8O2, a humectant: also used as a solvent).
 Available proteins are commonly derived from bagged “meat meals” (dried products that are easy to transport, store, and mix), and may be preserved with ethoxyquin (a carcinogen), which, in the case of “fish meal,” is required by federal law.

-Finally, cooking high carbohydrate food components and grains at high temperatures (which is necessary to sterilize decaying and moldy ingredients, or to control insect infestation) may stimulate the creation of toxic Maillard reaction products (MRPs), heterocyclic amines and acrylamides, (carcinogens that cause DNA mutation), and mycotoxins (fungal waste products: see below), which are known to have developed resistance to degradation from heat sterilization.
+Finally, cooking high carbohydrate food components and grains at high temperatures (which is necessary to sterilize decaying and moldy ingredients, or to control insect infestation) may stimulate the creation of genotoxic Maillard reaction products (MRPs), heterocyclic amines and acrylamides, (carcinogens that cause DNA mutation), and mycotoxins (fungal waste products: see below), which are known to have developed resistance to degradation from heat sterilization.

 Many dry dog foods are formulated to withstand sitting on store shelves for years: a 50-pound dog on a dry diet consumes an average of 18-pounds of preservatives annually.